 Construction sites are among the most common workplace sites where serious personal injuries and deaths occur.
 Construction site accidents can affect both workers and innocent bystanders.
-While the most common are scaffolding accidents, which account for nearly two-thirds of all construction accidents, other common causes include roof collapses, electrocutions, falls from extreme heights and improperly-braced trenches.
-Whether you are a worker or merely an innocent bystander who was harmed in a construction site accident, you may eligible to recover compensation for physical, emotional and financial losses incurred in the accident.
+While the most common are scaffolding accidents, which account for nearly two-thirds of all construction accidents, other common causes include roof collapses, electrocutions fall from extreme heights, and improperly braced trenches.
+Whether you are a worker or merely an innocent bystander who was harmed in a construction site accident, you may eligible to recover compensation for physical, emotional, and financial losses incurred in the accident.

 Therefore, it’s vital that anyone injured on someone else’s property talk to a New Jersey Premise Liability Lawyer.
 On the surface, a premises liability case looks simple.
 For instance, the plaintiff slipped on a wet spot in a commercial property owner’s store.
 He or she incurred medical bills and pain and suffering.
 Thus, the property owner should pay the plaintiff.
 Unfortunately, for the plaintiff, the law requires a judge or jury to look at who is responsible for the plaintiff’s injuries.
 Although a property owner is legally responsible for maintaining his or her property, the defendant’s New Jersey personal injury lawyer may try to prove otherwise.

 An Injured Individual Needs a New Jersey Liability Lawyer